This set of Casting, Forming and Welding Multiple Choice Questions & Answers (MCQs) focuses on “Casting Cleaning”.

 Explanation: Pressure has no effects on cooling rate of castings; the cooling rate depends upon the casting thickness, the total mass as well as the type of mould.
 More the mass or density of the castings will show less cooling rate and more the surface area of castings will have fast cooling rate of the castings in the mould.

-3. Which of the following types of mould will have longest period of cooling time for the same castings?
+3. Which of the following types of mould will have the longest period of cooling time for the same castings?

 a) Green sand mould of simple shape and size